-A parallel-plate capacitor has charge of magnitude 9.00 µC on each plate and capacitance 3.00 µF when there is air between the plates.
+A parallel-plate capacitor has a charge of magnitude 9.00 µC on each plate and a capacitance 3.00 µF when there is air between the plates.
 The plates are separated by 2.00 mm.
-With the charge on the plates kept constant, a dielectric with is inserted between the plates, completely filling the volume between the plates.
+With the charge on the plates kept constant, a dielectric with is inserted between them, completely filling the volume between the plates.

 What is the potential difference between the plates of the capacitor before the dielectric has been inserted?